tgormly/streaming-01-getting-started/README.md

 ## Task 6.
 Edit the README.md File

-Edit this file to keep just the commands and information you need for your machine.
+Edit this README.md file.

+- Keep the prerequisites and task headings.
-Generally, keep the prerequisites and task headings, with the commands (or process) that worked on your machine.
+- Within the task headings, keep only the commands that worked on YOUR machine.
-Remove unnecessary instructions once mastered.
+- Remove unnecessary instructions once you've mastered them.
+- Add any additional notes that will help you in the future.

 ## Task 7.
 Commit Changes and Push to GitHub

 Now it's time to get the local work you did on your machine, back up to your cloud repo in GitHub.

-With git, we first git add any new files, then git commit them to source control (with a message), then git push them up to GitHub.
+With git, we first git `add` any new files, then git `commit` them into source control (with a message), then git `push` them up to GitHub.

 ### Option 7A: Use VS Code (Easy!)

 1. On the VS Code side panel, click the source control icon (look for a blue bubble with an number in it).
 1. Important!
 Above the Commit button, it will say "Message".
-1. You must include a message.
+1. You MUST include a commit message.
-1. In that message input box, type "initial results".
+1. In the commit message input box, type "initial results".
 1. Click the down arrow on the blue "Commit" button to "Commit and Push" or "Commit and Sync" it to your GitHub repo.

-Verify: Open a browser to your GitHub repo and see if the files have appeared.
+Verify: Open a browser to your GitHub repo and verify the files have appeared.
 In addition to the original files, you should have one or more new files and an edited Markdown file.
 If not, return to VS Code and edit/execute files as needed.
+Then commit and push again.

 Common Issue: If your computer hangs because you forgot the commit message, just enter your message in the top line of the file it shows in the editor.
 Then click the checkmark in the upper right to close that file and save your commit message.
-"Sync your changes" to push.
+"Sync your changes" to push to GitHub.

 ### Option 7B: Use Git Bash or Terminal Commands (Easy as well):

-Open a new Git Bash or Terminal window.
+Open a new `Git Bash` or Terminal window.
 Run the following commands one at a time.
 They will first add all the files (add "dot").
 Then they will commit the changes with a message.
 Finally, they will push the changes up to GitHub.